Know your Wood Stoves - Wood as a Fuel, Burning Wood to Safety Measures

 Wood stoves these days are rather sophisticated and the top of the range models have built in thermostats that can be set at the preferred temperature.
 So no longer will you be subjected to a stuffy room from overheating.
 They have also been built to be more efficient so that they burn less wood than in the past, as well as being fitted with emission retarders so make them more environmentally friendly.

-However, the size of the wood stove really needs to fit the space for which it is required.
-If your wood stove is too big for the space needed for heating, your wood stove will always be turned down low leading to a build up of creosote in your flue, which in turn causes air pollution.
+The size of the wood stove really needs to fit the space for which it is required.
+If it is too big for the space needed for heating, it will always be turned down low leading to a build up of creosote in your flue, which in turn causes air pollution.
 If you are aiming to live green, this is of course not what you want.
 And a small stove in a large space will be inefficient and under-productive.

 Your flue should be wide and straight, minimizing kinks in the pipes, and the chimney should be 1 meter higher than the roof line, and 3 meters away from other structures, and be covered by a rain excluder cap.
 The flue should also have a good, even draft to ensure that the stove doesn’t smoke.
 If the flue's capacity is either too high or too low, smoking will occur in both cases.